Communities

 Is it passive then?
 This appears to have to do with the difference between supine and past participle.

-user53100‭ wrote over 3 years ago
+user53100‭ wrote about 4 years ago

 According to the next section of that Wikipedia page, yes, it is the passive voice. @gerrit

-tommi‭ wrote about 1 month ago
+tommi‭ wrote 8 months ago

 "kylskåpet" is presumably "the fridge", not "the cupboard".
 At least kjøleskapet is that in Norwegian.